gotoplanb/discriminating-news-reading-behavior/dissertation.md

 The concept of a stochastic process is tightly coupled with statistical dependence of observations:

 > A stochastic process is a family of time indexed random variables Z(ω, t), where ω belongs to a sample space and *t* belongs to an index set.
 For a fixed *t*, Z(ω, t) is a random variable.
 For a given ω, Z(ω, t), as a function of *t*, is called a sample function or realization.
 The population that consists of all possible realizations is called the ensemble in stochastic processes and time series analysis.
-(Wie, 2006, p.6)
+(Wei, 2006, p.6)

 Simply, the value measured on a response variable is just one of a population of possible responses by that individual on that variable.
 A standard Likert item is a self-reported measure by an individual ranging from "strongly disagree" to "strongly agree" with some number of intervals between (Babbie, 2004).
 Imagine that the individual could answer that questionnaire at many times, essentially an infinite number of time points.
 The true value of that response might be somewhere between "agree" and "strongly agree".
 But the individual could answer to either of those available choices depending on time of day, question ordering or physiological factors such as tiredness or dehydration.
 The individual may truly be between two available responses, and small variations yield one of many possible responses.
 Whether this minutia of variation has an influence on the fit of a statistical model is as much an epistemological debate as a mathematical one.
 Some analysis procedures do not allow for allocation of this random error to the function, but allocating error within an indicator variable can provide a more informative model of a complex system.
 For the current study, the scanning and searching techniques of readers are dependent on previous exposure and stochastic because scanpaths can have random variations.

-The particular stochastic process utilized here is a Markov process, or more formally a first-order autoregressive process (Wie, 2006).
+The particular stochastic process utilized here is a Markov process, or more formally a first-order autoregressive process (Wei, 2006).
 Essentially, information from an observation can help predict the probability of a particular value for a subsequent observation.
 This process is invertible and stationary.
 The invertible characteristic allows for the sequence of elements to occur either A then B or B then A. The participant can look at a headline and then a photo just as easily as looking at the photo followed by headline.
 This is congruent with the Feature Integration Theory proposition that exposure to a visual stimulus creates a mental map of the stimulus that can be applied as a shortcut to a complete visual scan when the individual encounters a new visual stimulus.
 The mental stitching of the individual snapshots of the stimulus happens very quickly.
 Once the cognitive map is created, behavior during further exposure is used to consume or process the content instead of to scan and detect the types of content.

 The stationary characteristic means that the probability of looking at A then B will be the same regardless to the duration of exposure.
 During initial exposure to the visual stimulus, the individual may look at many elements in rapid succession, but the sequencing of element types will be the same whether A then B occurs early or late during exposure.
 Scanpath Theory provides a theoretical framework and Sequential Data Analysis provides an analysis toolset to describe associations between different elements in a visual stimulus, such as a newspaper prototype, Web site or another medium combining text and graphical elements.